krits123/RCM-OpenMP/README.md

 # RCM-OpenMP
 An implementation of the Reverse Cuthill McKee algorithm for Sparse matrix premutation using OpenMp

+# About the algorithm
+In the RCM algorithm the goal is to find a premutation that will reduce the bandwith of a Sparse Matrix.
+For this implementation the matrices are assumed to be symmetric and all non-zero elements are equal to one.
+The Matrix is stored as pairs of indices : (i,j) such that A(i,j) = 1 , which is a very common way of storing such matrixes and all the matrixes found in the collection were stored this way.
+We also note that the vector storing the j indices is always sorted and we take advantage that fact in our implementation.

 # How to Use

 The project structure is :